robertpiosik/CodeWebChat/README.md

 **Guiding principles:**

 - initialize chatbots—don't scrape responses
-- 100% local processing—complete privacy
+- complete privacy—100% local processing
 - lightweight—about 1MB of code

 **CWC is for you if:**